vLaBiOmicS/Genome3D/README.md

 ### Key Applications in Biotechnology:

 **1. Genome Annotation:**
-- Genome3D can aid in annotating viral, bacterial, or mitochondrial genomes by identifying structural patterns or conserved sequences through tactile and visual analysis.
+- **Genome3D** can aid in annotating viral, bacterial, or mitochondrial genomes by identifying structural patterns or conserved sequences through tactile and visual analysis.

-Synthetic Biology:
+**2. Synthetic Biology:**

-By visualizing nucleotide sequences in a physical format, researchers can better design and test synthetic DNA constructs, improving the accuracy and efficiency of genetic engineering projects.
+- By visualizing nucleotide sequences in a physical format, researchers can better design and test synthetic DNA constructs, improving the accuracy and efficiency of genetic engineering projects.

-Drug Development:
+**3. Drug Development:**

-Genome3D models can help researchers map genomic variations linked to drug resistance, such as in antimicrobial resistance studies, providing a deeper understanding of genetic factors affecting treatment outcomes.
+- **Genome3D** models can help researchers map genomic variations linked to drug resistance, such as in antimicrobial resistance studies, providing a deeper understanding of genetic factors affecting treatment outcomes.

 ## Features